etiquettestartshere/effectivetray/README.md

   /* in use...*/
   effectiv.applyDamage(damage=[], opts={}, id)
 ```
-A helper function to allow users to apply damage.
 See scripts/api.mjs for more information.
 These helpers are mostly untested and being included before documentation is complete.
 ___
 ###### **Technical Details**